yatharthagoenka/BlueCloud/README.md

 - Grant user the right to define the level of security to be imposed on each file
   - Provide control of gem size
   - Allowing the user to choose which algorithms to use
-  - Option between a user-defined password or a symmetric key for encryption of the key string
+  - Option between a user-defined password or an asymmetric key for encryption of the key string

 ## Setting up the application: